goblinrieur/Cosmic-Conquest-1982/README.md

 Project seems abandoned since about 2 years now.

 - [ ] code documentation is currently so bad...
-- [ ] games is not starting automatically on load
+- [X] games is not starting automatically on load
 - [ ] key map is not pleasant to me
-- [ ] missing a quit in game to go back to system
+- [X] missing a quit in game to go back to system
-- [ ] there are no colors
+- [X] there are no colors
 - [ ] there are no score file generated
-- [ ] why is there 2 key press needed on start
+- [X] why is there 2 key press needed on start
 - [ ] will try to do some improvement too
 - [ ] and many things not yet discovered
-- [ ] no gforth version checking
+- [X] no gforth version checking
+- [ ] Modernize all the code & remove some useless words that are no more needed here
-- [ ] will include original magazine notes too
+- [X] will include original magazine notes too
 - [X] missing LICENSE file as there was originally no file the [unlicensed](./LICENSE) is the one to use.

 # References